 Phil Hill was a quiet Formula 1 superstar

-Phil Hill started racing early in his life, but he pursued his dreams in Europe, unlike many Americans.
+Phil Hill started racing early in his life, but pursued his dreams in Europe, unlike many Americans.
 After years spent with Jaguar, he finally caught the attention of Ferrari.
 His years with the team were exceptionally successful, as he won Le Mans three times.
 He also managed a hat-trick with them at the 12 Hours of Sebring.

 Hill had his Formula 1 debut in 1958 when he was already 31.
 At 33, he won his maiden race while still driving for Ferrari.
 Continually improving, he acquired the title in 1961, becoming the first American to do so.
 However, his downfall was of epic proportions.
 After a promising start of the 1962 season with three consecutive podiums, he was in points only once more before retiring in 1966.
 Still, his legacy remains intact.